regateio/frontend-tech-interview/README.md

 - CSS-in-JS library (Styled Components, Emotion, Panda, etc...)
 - React Hooks library for data fetching (React Query, SWR, etc...)
 - Spring physics animation library (Framer Motion, React Spring, etc...)

+If you want to add more libraries because it makes sense for you, of course feel free to do it.

 ## Submission